 The S-II second stage was built by North American Aviation at Seal Beach, California.
 It was 81 feet, 7 inches (24.87 meters) tall and had the same diameter as the first stage.
 The second stage weighed 80,000 pounds (36,000 kilograms) empty and 1,060,000 pounds loaded.
 The propellant for the S-II was liquid hydrogen and liquid oxygen.
 The stage was powered by five Rocketdyne J-2 engines, also built at Canoga Park.
 Each engine produced 232,250 pounds of thrust, and combined, 1,161,250 pounds of thrust.

 The Saturn V third stage was designated S-IVB.
-It was built by Douglas Aircraft Company at Huntington Beach, California.
+It was built by McDonnell Douglas Astronautics Company at Huntington Beach, California.
 The S-IVB was 58 feet, 7 inches (17.86 meters) tall with a diameter of 21 feet, 8 inches (6.604 meters).
 It had a dry weight of 23,000 pounds (10,000 kilograms) and fully fueled weighed 262,000 pounds.
 The third stage had one J-2 engine and also used liquid hydrogen and liquid oxygen for propellant.
-The S-IVB wou place the Command and Service Module into Low Earth Orbit, then, when all was ready, the J-2 would be restarted for the Trans Lunar Injection.
+The S-IVB would place the Command and Service Module into Low Earth Orbit, then, when all was ready, the J-2 would be restarted for the Trans Lunar Injection.

 Eighteen Saturn V rockets were built.
 They were the most powerful machines ever built by man.